awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 Categorical data is usually composed of a finite number of categories, where each category is represented with a string\.
 For example, if you have a table of customer data, a column that indicates the country a person lives in is categorical\.
 The categories would be Afghanistan, Albania, Algeria, and so on\.
 Categorical data can be *nominal* or *ordinal*\.
 Ordinal categories have an inherent order, and nominal categories do not\.
 The highest degree obtained \(High school, Bachelors, Master\) is an example of ordinal categories\.

 Encoding categorical data is the process of creating a numerical representation for categories\.
-For example, if your categories are Dog and Cat, you may encode this information into two vectors, `[1,0]` to represent dog, and `[0,1]` to represent cat\.
+For example, if your categories are Dog and Cat, you may encode this information into two vectors, `[1,0]` to represent Dog, and `[0,1]` to represent Cat\.

 When you encode ordinal categories, you may need to translate the natural order of categories into your encoding\.
 For example, you can represent highest degree obtained with the following map: `{"High school": 1, "Bachelors": 2, "Masters":3}`\.